Veggie & Hummus Sandwich

 This mile-high vegetable and hummus sandwich makes the perfect heart-healthy vegetarian lunch to go.
 Mix it up with different flavors of hummus and different types of vegetables depending on your mood.

-This quick, protein-rich chicken stew recipe gets great flavor from cumin, lemon juice and garlic.
+This quick, protein-rich chicken stew recipe draws flavor inspiration from shawarma with spices like cumin, paprika and pepper.
 Make a double batch and freeze it for a quick healthy dinner.
 Serve the stew with couscous and steamed broccoli.

 Mason Jar Power Salad with Chickpeas & Tuna